Insality/sheets-exporter/docs/02_configs.md

 		"type": "csv_web", // Type.
-Can be "csv_web" for Google Sheets or "file" for local files "id": "1zMW_3dB73O--rUQ0zLlpco6RcvGNe9x-pN8qC3pqH9w", // If csv_web - ID of google sheets document "rule": "../config/rules_config.json", // Path to rules config for selected document "save": [{
+Can be "csv_web" for Google Sheets or "file" for local files "id": "1zMW_3dB73O--rUQ0zLlpco6RcvGNe9x-pN8qC3pqH9w", // If csv_web - ID of google sheets document "rule": "../config/rules_config.json", // Path to rules config for selected document "handlers": [ // Relative to this config.
+File for custom data handlers "./custom_handlers.js"
+		],
+		"all_handlers": [ // First data handlers, accept to every file {
+				"type": "convert_array"
+			},
+			{
+				"type": "convert_boolean"
+			}
+		],
+		"wrap_with_name": false, // If true, wrap all data to map, where key is filename and data is previous data "save": [{
 			"dist": "./dist/", // Folder path for save data.
 Relative to this config "format": "lua" // "csv", "lua" or "json"